okteto/blog-proposals/working-with-multiple-clusters.md

 Switched to context "remote-cluster".
 ```

-However, the above commands are still a little bit longer.
-Although you could create aliases in your workstation, I'd highly recommend you to use [kubectx](https://github.com/ahmetb/kubectx), a tool for switching and managing contexts.
+However, the above commands are still long and hard to remember.
+Although you could create aliases in your workstation, I'd highly recommend you to use [kubectx](https://github.com/ahmetb/kubectx) instead.
+Kubectx is a command line tool for switching and managing Kubernetes contexts.
 Besides changing contexts, you can easily go back to the previous contexts, show the current context, rename or delete a context, and more.
 So the above commands now will be:

 ```
 $ kubectx docker-desktop